SvetoslavHalachev/webpack-gulp-boilerplate/README.md

 ├── .gitignore
 ├── dev
 ├── config
-│   └── browsersync-config.js
+│   ├── browsersync-config.js
-│   └── gulp-config.js
+│   ├── gulp-config.js
-│   └── node-env.js
+│   ├── node-env.js
 │   └── webpack.config.js
 └── src
-	└── images
+    ├── images
-	└── js
+    ├── js
-	└── sass
+    ├── sass
     └── home.html
 ```

 ### Images
 All images should be placed inside the `src/images/` folder.
 After `npm run build or yarn start` only those images which are located in `src/images/` will be minified.

 ### JS
 All the scripts should be placed inside the `src/js/` folder.
 Currently `src/js/main.js` is the main javascript file which handles all other modules if there is any.
 You can split your javascript code in to seperate files.
-And the use ES6 `import and export` features to use them where you need to.
+And use ES6 `import and export` features to use them where you need to.

 For example:

 ```
 ├── src
     └── js
-		└── main.js
+        ├── main.js
-		├── ui
+        └── ui
             └── module.js
 ```

 ### SCSS (SASS)